leo-brewin/riemann-normal-coords/README.md

 [Cadabra][3] is an open access program ideally suited to complex tensor commutations in General Relativity.
 Tensor expressions are written in LaTeX while an enhanced version of Python is used to control the computations.
 For an introduction to Cadabra see [A tutorial on Cadabra][4].

-All of the sources on this repository are written with the Cadabra source embedded in a LaTeX documents.
+All of the sources on this repository are written with the Cadabra source embedded in LaTeX documents.
 Simple tools are used to extract and execute the embedded Cadabra source while also capturing the output and making it available elsewhere in the LaTeX document.
-These tools have been cloned from the [hybrid-latex][5] project and can be found in the `hybrid-latex/` directory.
+These tools have been cloned from the [hybrid-latex][5] repository and can be found in the `hybrid-latex/` directory.
 A copy of the documentation for the Hybrid-LaTeX project is included in the `pdf/` directory.

-Note that the hybrid LaTeX tools are not essential in order to work through the project.
+Note that the hybrid LaTeX tools are not essential in order to work through the files in this repository.
 The raw Cadabra files (stripped bare of any of the Hybrid-Latex markup) are also included, see the files in `source/cadabra/cdb/`.
 These can be run either at the command line (as described below) or copied into the Cadabra2 gui.
 Though taking this approach does mean that the formatting of the Cadabra output will not appear exactly as shown in the tutorial's pdf files (in `pdf/`).

 ## Documentation

 The directory `pdf/` contains all of the output generated from the hybrid sources.
 The main document is `pdf/paper.pdf`.
 This describes the underlying mathematics (the definitions and algorithms for Riemann normal coordinates) as well as containing selected results.
 A summary of all of the results can be found in `pdf/summary.pdf` while the complete listing for all of the codes can found in `pdf/collection.pdf`.
-The file `pdf/hybrid.pdf` is the main documentation for the [Hybrid LaTeX][5] project.
+The file `hybrid-latex/hybrid.pdf` is the main documentation for the [Hybrid LaTeX][5] repository.

 ## Installation